sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 ## How to proceed

+This assignment may be completed individually or in teams of 2.
 In order to get started on the assignment, you should accept the assignment in Github classroom by clicking [this link]({{ site.data.github.textmining_invite }}).
+If you're working with a partner, one of you will accept the assignment for the team and then invite the other member to the repository once it is created.
 Once you've accepted the assignment, clone the repository on your computer.

 You should read this document in a somewhat non-linear/spiral fashion: